Abdu117/Stopwatch-using-AVR-microcontroller/README.md

 ### Stopwatch-using-AVR-microcontroller
 The Stopwatch is coded using C language and implemented using Atmega32 microcontroller.
+It displays the time on 6 multiplexed seven segments.

 It has three main features:
 1) Pause button